-Once the DCS system is connected to your track and powered up by a DC Power Supply (even though DCS can be controlled by AC and DC power supplies, your M.T.H.
-HO locomotive will ONLY run on DC power), you simply place your engine on the rails, press "ADD ENG" and the system will scan the track and automatically upload your engine into the controller.
-At this point, you can press "START UP", roll the throttle and pull out!
-That's it!
+Once the DCS System is connected to your track, place the engine on the track and apply 18 VAC power.
+Then press "ADD ENG" in the drop down menu and the system will scan the track and automatically upload your engine into the DCS remote.
+At this point you can press the "START UP" button, roll the throttle to your desired speed and pull out.
+You are now operating with DCS control.